bartificer/programming-by-stealth/docs/pbs68.md

 });
 ```

-There are multiple ways to address this problem, for example, you could write separate event handlers for each button, but I decided to go a slightly different route that would scale more easily if there were more items in the menu.
+There are multiple ways to address this problem.
+For example, you could write separate event handlers for each button, but I decided to go a slightly different route that would scale more easily if there were more items in the menu.

 I started by adding a hidden input to the form to store the login duration — no value would be interpreted as a permanent login, and any other durations would be represented by simple string values like `5 minutes` or `1 hour`: